MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.DWord.api.md

 ##### Brief
 Returns the absolute value.

-In the case of `sys.core.lang.DWord` it returns the value itself and is included only for API compatibility when using templates.
+In the case of [DWord][sys.core.lang.DWord] it returns the value itself and is included only for API compatibility when using templates.

 ***